michelfrjf614/InstallHassio/README.md

    - At the configuration duckdns chage o dns **YOUR_DNS**.duckdns.org to the dns inputed on duckdns
    - After that, start all addons;

+6. Restar your Hassio, go to "Configuration" / "Server Control" / "Restart";

+7. After that, open o Hassio with https://**YOUR_DNS**.duckdns.org:8123;  --**REVER DEPOIS PQ AINDA É PRECISO COLOCCAR A PORTA**

-6. Install the tools (this is optional) File editor, Terminal & SSH on "Hassio / Supervisor
+7. Install the tools (this is optional) File editor, Terminal & SSH on "Hassio / Supervisor

 # C - Built the certification to Mosquittto and firmware ESP8266